Arkansas police arrest suspect in Green Bay double-slaying

-GREEN BAY, Wis.
-(AP) — A man suspected of killing two women in Green Bay over the weekend has been arrested by police in Arkansas, authorities said Monday.
+GREEN BAY — A man suspected of killing two women in Green Bay over the weekend has been arrested by police in Arkansas, authorities said Monday.

 The 48-year-old Green Bay man was initially being sought as a person of interest in Sunday's suspicious deaths of two women on the city's east side, police said.